-Michael Müller is a Member of the Executive Board of Fraport AG and Executive Director Labor Relations.
+Michael Müller is am Member of the Executive Board of Fraport AG und Executive Director Labour Relations.

-He has board responsibility for the Ground Services unit as well as the units “Human Resources”, "Internal Auditing" and “Central Purchasing & Construction Contracts”.
+He has board responsibility for the Ground Services unit as well as the units “Human Resources”, “Internal Auditing” and “Cargo Infrastructure and Development”.

 Dr. Matthias Zieschang has been a member of the Fraport Executive Board since 2007 and serves as Executive Director Controlling and Finance (CFO).

-He is responsible for the following organizational units: “Integrated Facility Management“, “Information and Telecommunications”, "Corporate Infrastructure Management" as well as the units "Controlling", "Finance and Investor Relations" and "Accounting".
+He is responsible for the following organizational units: “Integrated Facility Management“ as well as the units "Controlling", "Finance and Investor Relations" and "Accounting".

 From 2001 to 2007, Dr. Zieschang was Executive Board Member for finance and controlling at Deutsche Bahn Netz AG.

 After graduating from university in national economics and business administration, Zieschang started his career as an assistant lecturer at the Technical University of Darmstadt, specializing in macro-economics (economic theory), where he earned his doctorate.